 - Longer hold

-- They have the advantage of holding dentures fixed for longer periods of time
+- They have the advantage of holding dentures fixed for a longer time.

 - Being soluble

 - It means excellent bond and flowing under dentures unlike other products that stack up on just one spot and thicken.

 - You will not have any worries that food will go between the dentures and your gum because the adhesive seals the gap.